daniel-bazzino-overactive/shrss/readme.md

 # Sync Service
 ## Create - Update Profile
 ### Description
-Updates the profile information related to the gaming ID sent on the request body, if exists, Otherwise it creates a new one with it.
+If exists, updates the profile information related to the gaming ID sent on the request body.
+Otherwise, it creates a new one using that information.
 #### Resource address

     PUT: /sync